BechirZalila/linux-qemu-trusted-firmware/README.md

 => fatls virtio 0:1
 ```

 This means: list directory of interface virtio drive 0, partition 1.
-It should show Image and virt.dtb (and possibly uboot.env if it exists).
-If this fails, it might mean U-Boot did not detect the drive; check that CONFIG_VIRTIO_BLK=y was in U-Boot config (it should be by default for qemu_arm64).
+It should show `Image` and `virt.dtb` (and possibly `uboot.env` if it exists).
+If this fails, it might mean U-Boot did not detect the drive; check that `CONFIG_VIRTIO_BLK=y` was in U-Boot config (it should be by default for `qemu_arm64`).
 If the files are listed, proceed to load them:

 ```bash
 => fatload virtio 0:1 ${kernel_addr_r} Image
 => fatload virtio 0:1 ${fdt_addr} virt.dtb
 ```

-These commands load the kernel and device tree into RAM. ${kernel_addr_r} and ${fdt_addr} are environment variables set by U-Boot’s default environment (they point to safe load addresses in RAM, typically 0x40400000 or similar for kernel, and another address for fdt).
-We can check printenv kernel_addr_r to see the actual address.
+These commands load the kernel and device tree into RAM. `${kernel_addr_r}` and `${fdt_addr}` are environment variables set by U-Boot’s default environment (they point to safe load addresses in RAM, typically `0x40400000` or similar for kernel, and another address for fdt).
+We can check printenv `kernel_addr_r` to see the actual address.
 Make sure these addresses do not overlap.
-Usually, kernel_addr_r is something like 0x40800000 and fdt_addr like 0x4f000000, which in 1GB RAM are fine.
+Usually, `kernel_addr_r` is something like `0x40800000` and `fdt_addr` like `0x4f000000`, which in 1GB RAM are fine.
 Now set the kernel boot arguments:

 ```bash
 => setenv bootargs "console=ttyAMA0 root=/dev/vda2 rw"